 MPD is in substantial compliance with MOA paragraphs 145 and 148, which require the development and implementation of a comprehensive canine training curriculum and lesson plans, assurance that MPD handlers are capable of implementing MPD's canine policy, and certification of MPD's canine instructors.
-MPD is not in substantial compliance with MOA paragraph 147, however, because it has not yet obtained DOJ approval for the Canine Operations Manual.
+DOJ has now approved the Canine Operations Manual, and MPD is in substantial compliance with MOA paragraph 147.